rivue/Gamified-Study-Tool/README.md

         - ⭐️ add username (backfill username w/ 1st part of email before @ symbol - maybe let people change later)
             - for this section, make sure you modify explore page owner_id and library leaderboard
             - also, add a "back" button to library even if its literally a router.push call
-        - ✅ ⭐️ Finish sections + units
+        - ✅ ⭐️ Finish sections + units <-- TODO NEXT (FOLLOWED BY DELETE SECTIONS --> UNITS --> COURSES)
-            - ⭐️ Add ability to add each section to each unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)
+            - ⭐️ Add ability to add sections to specific units (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)
             - When a user adds a section, make sure its added for all users, like add it to section_user_state and stuff
         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
             - ⭐️ Delete sections requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete Units (requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete courses / libraries (whatever they're called) (requires entering the name of the unit / course just for accidental reasons)
                - ⭐️ Remember to delete from both DB and pinecone as well, as well as respective child / parent courses / units / sections / libraries, roomNameState, LibraryFavorites, question, question_choice, LibraryMembership, etc...

-        - ⭐️ (courses need ability to add multiple people first in a UI way)
+        - ⭐️ (NOTE: do AFTER deleting sections / units / courses and adding sections) ability to leave a library
-            - account for:
-                - ✅ public user has joined
-                - ✅ private user has joined
-                - public user has not joined
-                    - browse public library page
-                    - filter out ones user has already joined and ones user created
-                        - join should turn into "already joined" and grayed out
-                        - fix "successfully joined course" on every course
-                        - fix private libraries being displayed (for now at least)
-                        - fix pagination not working
-                - ✅ private user has not joined
+            - in explore courses page, add a "leave library" next to the "go to Course" button when a user joins the course

         medium (chip away at when tired / mentally exhausted from hard ones):
         - ⭐️ add staging / pre-production environment that isn't localhost
             - also figure out if 1) what I do to migrate the database is safe (swapping uri string and running flask db ugprade) and 2) how I should do it if it is not ideal